suborbital/docs/website/docs/se2/get-started.md

 cd suborbital
 ```

-### Start Compute
+### Start SE2

-Next, use Subo to start your local Compute Core instance.
+Next, use Subo to start your local SE2 instance.
 Make sure to do
 this within the same directory you created above!
 You can verify that
 you're in the correct directory by verifying that it contains the
 `docker-compose.yaml` file.